-Healthy U, a community health and wellness initiative, will host a kick-off meeting at 6 p.m., Thursday, Feb.
-27, at the Bothwell Education Center.
+Healthy U, a community health and wellness initiative, will host a kick-off meeting at 6:30 p.m., Thursday, Feb.
+26, at the Thompson Conference Center, located in the Heckart Science and Allied Health Center at State Fair Community College.
 Information about the program and training schedules will be distributed at the meeting.
 The program is free and open to the public, but registration is required.
-The deadline to register for the Couch to 5K is March 3.
+The deadline to register for the Couch to 5K is March 2.

 Participants completing the workouts each week get the added encouragement of being entered in drawing for weekly prizes and grand prizes at the end of the program.
 Participants completing all eight weeks of the program will also be entered into a grand prize drawing.
 Teams that have all members completing all eight weeks will be entered into a team grand prize drawing.

 The Healthy U C25K program is designed to prepare participants to walk, jog or run a 5K, or 3.1 miles.
 Registered participants will be provided with an eight-week training schedule that includes three required workouts per week.
 Each week the training schedule adds duration leading up to the final week when participants will be prepared to complete a 5K.
 Training schedules are minimum requirements; participants can definitely engage in more physical activity than what is listed on the schedule, if they wish.

 I got to talk with Megan Webb, who is one of the organizers of the event, working with the University of Missouri about how you can get involved.